AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2025-11-0.md

 ## Upgrade to 2025.11.0 release

-Experience Manager Guides is upgraded automatically upon upgrading the current (latest) release of Experience Manager as a Cloud Service.
+Experience Manager Guides is upgraded automatically upon upgrading to the latest release of Experience Manager as a Cloud Service.

->[!IMPORTANT]
->
-> Once you start using the 2025.11.0 (latest) release, compare any overridden configurations with the latest ones to get the latest features:
->- ui_config.json (may have been set in folder profiles)

 Perform the following steps for Experience Manager Guides as a Cloud Service if you haven't done it earlier for your existing release: